Yoctol/bottender/docs/the-basics-session.md

 };
 ```

-After adding this, Bottender will set the initial state to the specified object for the new conversation session.
+After adding the above settings, Bottender sets the initial state to the specified object for the new conversation session.

 2. Access state value using `context.state`: